PaulMathon/trombinoscope/Readme.md

 - [trombinoscope.php](./dist/template.php)

 To import your modifications in the WordPress template, you will finally have to replace the [trombinoscope.php](./dist/template.php) file in the WordPress source files of your project: at path `wordpress/wp-content/themes/{theme_name}/templates`.
+To access to the source files of the WordPress website, you have to access to its server through FTP.
+Go to OVH's administration page for further information.

+## File Organization
 ## How does it works

 Before starting to understand the code you first need to understand few things: